Prerequisites

 operatorhub odf

-• Select the Red Hat OpenShift Data Foundation tile and click Install button.
+• Select the Red Hat OpenShift Data Foundation tile and click the Install button.

 odf install

-• On the Install Operator page, select stable-4.12 from the list of available Update Channel options, and then choose A specific namespace on the cluster.
-Leave the default value of Installed Namespace as openshift-storage, and set the Update Approval to Automatic.
-Also, make sure to set Enable the Console Plugin.
+• On the Install Operator page, select stable-4.19 from the list of available Update Channel options, and then choose A specific namespace on the cluster.
+Leave the default value for Installed Namespace as openshift-storage, and set Update Approval to Automatic.
+Also, make sure to enable the console plug-in.

 odfoperator install opts